 On 20 May 2016, the Home Office sent the Mauritian citizen a letter confirming he had been granted leave to remain in the UK until 20 November 2018, promising his BRP would be sent within seven working days.

-After years of chasing, Mr Hasson finally received his BRP on 19 June 2018, with five months left to run.
-Without the BRP, Mr Hasson had been unable to work and had accrued significant amounts of debt.
+After years of chasing, Mr Husson finally received his BRP on 19 June 2018, with five months left to run.
+Without the BRP, Mr Husson had been unable to work and had accrued significant amounts of debt.

 The Home Office provided no apology or explanation for the delay.
-In October 2018, Mr Hasson started legal proceedings against the Home Office by way of judicial review.
+In October 2018, Mr Husson started legal proceedings against the Home Office by way of judicial review.

 To start with, he argued that the BRP should have been valid for 2.5 years from the date of issue.
 This point was later dropped on the basis that the document does not actually confer the right to stay: it just confirms the existence of leave.